VinceZK/authorization/README.md

 In real use cases, control which views/APIs can be called or not is far more enough.
-We require different users have different permissions on different business objects, rather than simply building relationships between user and activities.
+We require different users have different permissions on different business objects, rather than simply building relationships between user and menus/activities.
-For example, user A can edit blogs with tag "DB", while user B can add blogs with tag 'JS'.
+For example, user A can *edit blogs* with tag "DB", while user B can *add blogs* with tag 'JS'.
 As the tags are growing, it is impossible for developers to change the codes to adapt new tags.
 Instead, you should let the end-users to do the authorization definitions and assignments.
 In other words, You'd better to